gvwilson/thirdbit/_posts/2004/2004-09-13-guards-guards.md

 <p>1.
 I checked out a copy of Hippo onto my laptop, and created a directory in which to do the training exercise we've assigned to the incoming students.</p>

 <p>2.
 I fired up <a href="http://www.eclipse.org/">Eclipse</a> to create a Java project in that directory.
 I put my Java source files in a sub-directory called <code>src</code>, the JAR files my project needed in a sub-directory called <code>lib</code>, and created an empty directory called <code>bin</code> for <a href="http://www.eclipse.org/">Eclipse</a> to put compiled class files in.
-I used <code>svn&nbsp;add</code> to add all three directories to the repository.</p>
+I used <code>svn add</code> to add all three directories to the repository.</p>

 <p>3.
 Reading the <a href="http://www.hibernate.org">Hibernate</a> documentation, I thought I had to put the mapping file that described how to store my Java objects in a database in the same directory as the compiled class files.
-All right, no problem---I created <code>bin/LoanRecord.hbm.xml</code>, and used <code>svn&nbsp;add</code> to add it to the repository.</p>
+All right, no problem---I created <code>bin/LoanRecord.hbm.xml</code>, and used <code>svn add</code> to add it to the repository.</p>

 <p>At this point, my workspace looked like this:</p>